A system for understanding voice and diagnosing hoarseness

 Layout of Diagnosis

-In Part I, voice is defined and we sort out what we really mean when we say, “My voice is hoarse.”
+In Foundations, voice is defined and we sort out what we really mean when we say, “My voice is hoarse.”
 In effect, defining the difference between normal voice and abnormal voice.
 This will lay a straightforward foundation for how to think about hoarseness.

-In Part II, the reader will learn how to listen to the human voice with a goal of diagnsis, how to remove compensation and expose pathology using sound.
+In Hoarseness, the reader will learn how to listen to the human voice with a goal of diagnsis, how to remove compensation and expose pathology using sound.
 Vocal disorders have patterns and the successful diagnostician will be able to recognize these patterns,

 All of the cases on this site are from my experience.
 For privacy, any patient names are fictional.
 While the gender of the patient is unchanged in each case described, I try to randomly use male and female pronouns when referring to generic people or physicians.